pledge4future/co2calculator/docs/documentation_co2calculator.md

 ## 2 Heating

 Heating CO<sub>2</sub>e emissions depend on the type of burned fuel.
 Fuel types may be, for example, oil, gas, coal or biogas.
 The emissions are calculated using emission factors from [(GOV.UK 2023)](https://www.gov.uk/government/publications/greenhouse-gas-reporting-conversion-factors-2023).
 The provided emission factors reflect scope 1 emissions of the GHG protocol (for details, see [Compliance with the GHG Protocols](#heading-target)).
+Being only able to provide values at the country level, we remark that district heating varies significantly across district heating networks within countries.

+Consumption must be provided in kilowatt-hours (kWh).
+The returned CO<sub>2</sub>e emissions are quantified in kilograms.

 ### Calculation of a share of heating consumption